 Thus the MCE procedures we used in the previous two exercises lie along a continuum from AND to OR.
 The Boolean method gives us access to the extremes while the WLC places the operation exactly in the middle.
 At both extremes of the continuum, tradeoff is not possible, but in the middle there is the potential for full tradeoff.
-The aggregation method we will use in this exercise, OWA, will give us control over the position of the MCE along both the risk and tradeoff axes (refer to Figure 1 of the previous exercise).
+The aggregation method we will use in this exercise, OWA, will give us control over the position of the MCE along both the risk and tradeoff axes (refer to the figure in the previous exercise).
 That is, it will let us control the level of risk we wish to assume in our MCE, and the degree to which factor weights (tradeoff weights) will influence the final suitability map.
 OWA offers a wealth of possible solutions for our residential development problem.

 Control over risk and tradeoff is made possible through a set of order weights for the different rank-order positions of factors at every location (pixel).
 The order weights will first modify the degree to which factor weights will have influence in the aggregation procedure, thus they will govern the overall level of tradeoff.
 After factor weights are applied to the original factors (to some degree dependent upon the overall level of tradeoff used), the results are ranked from low to high suitability for each location.
-The factor with the lowest suitability score is then given the first Order Weight, the factor with the next lowest suitability score is given the second Order Weight, and so on.
+The factor weight, and so on.
 This has the effect of weighting factors based on their rank from minimum to maximum value for each location.
 The relative skew toward either minimum or maximum of the order weights controls the level of risk in the evaluation.
 Additionally, the degree to which the order weights are evenly distributed across all positions controls the level of overall tradeoff, i.e., the degree to which factor weights have influence.